Waynesboro, Virginia

-Waynesboro (/ˈweɪnzbʌroʊ/; formerly Flack) is an independent city in the Commonwealth of Virginia.
+Waynesboro (/ˈweɪnzbʌroʊ/; formerly Flack) is an independent city in the Commonwealth of Virginia, United States.
 It is one of two cities in the Staunton-Stuarts Draft Metropolitan Statistical Area, with Staunton being the largest.
 Waynesboro is located in the Shenandoah Valley and is surrounded by Augusta County.
 As of the 2020 United States census, the population was 22,196.

 History

 1891 map of Waynesboro looking westward with the "Iron Cross" rail junction and Basic City area factories at the bottom and downtown toward the center.

-Located in the British Colony of Virginia, even after the American Revolution and independence and statehood for the Commonwealth of Virginia, the areas west of the Appalachian and Blue Ridge Mountains were known as the frontier.
-Travel by wagon over the mountains was considered to be nearly impossible except where nature afforded some gap between them.
-Until after the Civil War, Jarmans Gap, only some six miles northeast of Waynesboro, was the major crossing of the Blue Ridge Mountains in that area, making Waynesboro a convenient location for a stop for many who sought to travel west.
+Still in the area of the Colony of Virginia after the American Revolution, independence and statehood for the Commonwealth of Virginia, the areas west of the Appalachian and Blue Ridge Mountains were known as the frontier.
+Travel by wagon over the mountains was considered nearly impossible except where nature afforded some gap between them.
+Until after the Civil War, Jarmans Gap, some six miles northeast of Waynesboro, was a major crossing of the Blue Ridge Mountains, making Waynesboro a convenient stop for many who sought to travel west.

-In the mid-18th century, the Waynesboro area was commonly referred to as Teasville (or Teesville).
-Shortly after U.S. Army General Anthony Wayne's significant victory at the Battle of Fallen Timbers in 1794 during the Northwest Indian War, the area began to be called Waynesborough.
-Many settlers to the area at the time originated from Pennsylvania.
-General Wayne's well-known popularity with Pennsylvanians is suspected to have helped contribute to this naming.
+In the mid-18th century, Waynesboro was commonly referred to as Teasville (or Teesville).
+Shortly after U.S. Army General Anthony Wayne's victory at the Battle of Fallen Timbers in 1794 during the Northwest Indian War, the area began to be called Waynesborough.
+Many settlers to the area originated from Pennsylvania.
+General Wayne's popularity with Pennsylvanians is suspected to have helped contribute to its name.

-As early as 1798, the current downtown area was plotted and sold.
+As early as 1798, the downtown area was platted and sold.
 On January 8, 1801, the town of Waynesborough was officially recognized by the state of Virginia and was incorporated by 1834.

-Some of the remaining buildings from this period of its history include the Plumb House (now a museum open for tours seasonally) and the Coiner-Quesenbury House, built in 1806, believed to be the first brick house built in the town, which is still standing on Main Street.
+Some of the remaining buildings from this period of its history include the Plumb House (a museum open for tours seasonally) and the Coiner-Quesenbury House, built in 1806, believed to be the first brick house built in the town, which is still standing on Main Street.

 Population growth in the town was slow at first.
-In 1810, the town had a population of 250, and by 1860 that number had grown to 457.
-The town maintained a steady stream of visitors primarily due to its position on Three Notch'd Road, which connected Staunton to the west with Charlottesville and Richmond to the east.
-This road crossed the Blue Ridge Mountains through Jarman's Gap.
-Additionally, a railroad tunnel was constructed through Rockfish Gap a short time before the Civil War began.
-This was to establish Rockfish Gap as the major crossing through the mountains between Waynesboro and Charlottesville.
+In 1810, the town had a population of 250, and by 1860 it had grown to 457.
+The town experienced a steady stream of visitors primarily due to its position on Three Notch'd Road, which connected Staunton to the west with Charlottesville and Richmond to the east.
+This path crossed the Blue Ridge Mountains through Jarman's Gap.
+A railroad tunnel was constructed through Rockfish Gap a short time before the Civil War.
+This established Rockfish Gap as the major crossing through the mountains between Waynesboro and Charlottesville.